 Research indicates that: a.)
 Females tend to adapt more easily and quickly then males to divorce.
 There are a number of possible scenarios.
 Generally it takes females about one year and males about two years to adapt. b.)
 Children tend to adapt more readily when their schedule is consistent and predictable. c.)
 The higher the level of tolerance for stress a child has, the more easily that child tends to manage and adapt. d.)
 Children tend to adapt to a divorce more effectively if parents are not undermining each other but rather maintaining a dynamic of cooperation, communication, consistency, and compromise.

-behavior is having on the child (even if only one of the parents is non-cooperative
+on the child (even if only one of the parents

 I am assuming this is in reference to a situation when the biological father was not present.
 Two possibilities I have observed: One is a significant adult male in the life of the child is supportive and helpful.
 This person can be a relative, a neighbor, a teacher, etc. Second, from a Jungian perspective all people have both masculine (animus) and feminine (anima) traits and characteristics.
 If there is no surrogate available in the child's life to support the absent mother or father, then it becomes important for the single parent to be both mother and father to the child.
 A single female parent would have to reflect aspects of her animus while a single male parent would have to reflect aspects of his anima.
 The same is true in a same gender parenting relationship.

 This is a very difficult question to answer because it is based on an individual's response to variable factors in that person's life and personality.
 Truthfully this question can fill at least a quarter semester discussion.
 I am not being facetious.
 Generally people leave a marriage for relief from what they consider an intolerable situation, no longer wanting to live their life in that manner.
 The spectrum of “intolerable” however is based on the individual definitions I alluded to in the first sentence of this paragraph.